 Civic engagement in Argenta Hall is all about being actively involved in enhancing the immediate campus community and greater Reno community in a way that makes residents part of something bigger than themselves.
 It means taking a step back from your own life and using your privilege to improve the lives of others in the community through service.
-Residents have the opportunity to learn more about themselves through self and group reflection, while making a direct impact on the community around them.
-While living in Argenta Hall, residents can become part of a community that gives back, while inspiring their peers to do the same.
+While making a direct impact on the community around them, residents have the opportunity to learn more about themselves through self and group reflection.
+While living in Argenta Hall, residents can become part of a community that gives back and inspiring their peers to do the same.

 Three features that make Argenta Hall different: